Wang Huning: Political career

 In the summer of 1994, he participated in the drafting of the documents for the 4th plenary session of the 14th Central Committee.
 During his academic career, Wang was noticed by top Shanghai politicians Zeng Qinghong, the director of the General Office of the CCP Central Committee, and Wu Bangguo, the Party Secretary of Shanghai, both of whom were politically close with General Secretary Jiang Zemin.
 While in Shanghai, Wu considered asking Wang to be a political researcher, an idea he mentioned to Jiang several times after starting to work in Beijing as a Vice Premier.
 When Jiang and Wang first met, Jiang joked "If you don’t come to Beijing again, these people will fall out with me", referring to Zeng and Wu.
 Jiang, who had heard a lot about Wang and read his works, quoted arguments from Wang's works, pleasantly surprising Wang.

-In 1995, Wang was appointed by Jiang to become the head the political research team at the Central Policy Research Office (CPRO) in Beijing.
+In April 1995, Wang was appointed by Jiang to become the head the political research team at the Central Policy Research Office (CPRO) in Beijing.
 After being appointed, Wang's first task was drafting the documents for the 5th plenary session for the 15th Central Committee.
 For the report, Wang wrote about the Twelve Major Relationships, which elaborated on how the CCP will handle the relationship between reform, development, stability and so on.
 He was often considered to be a key political theorist serving in the Jiang Zemin administration, together with CPRO director Teng Wensheng and Liu Ji.
 He was promoted in April 1998 to be the deputy director of the CPRO, and accompanied Jiang on foreign visits since 1998 as a special assistant to the president.
 He was also part of a team that formulated "Three Represents" that allowed entrepreneurs to join the CCP and which was written into the CCP constitution in 2002.